elnehr/birkenpollen/README.md

 1. Put the training images in data/images/

-2. Put the manually created masks in the data/masks_manual/ folder.
+2. Put the manually created masks in the data/masks_manual/ directory.
 The masks should have a tranparent background.
 The pixels that belong to the pollen should be colored white.
 The masks have to have the same file name as the associated picture.
 E.g. [GIMP](https://www.gimp.org/) can be used to create the masks.

 3. Run train_segmentation/train.py.
 By default, this runs for 5001 training steps.
 Every 100 iterations, a line chart of train and validation loss (binary cross-entropy) as well as